 The core of the information supporting this report derives from interviews with DPAs held between January 2019 and May 2019, along with questionnaires responded to by DPAs during the same period.
 The interviews and questionnaires followed the same semi-structured pattern, with respondents free in both cases to provide additional information beyond the specifics of the question asked.

-To give stakeholders an accurate overview of the consortium’s findings, and for the STAR II project’s next phases, this report sets out the methodology (section 5) which is then followed by three sections describing the findings concerning different elements of the research data.
+To give stakeholders an accurate overview of the consortium’s findings, and for the STAR II project’s next phases, this report sets out the methodology (section 5) which is then followed by three sections describing the findings concerning different elements of the data gathered by the project partners.
 These three sections focus on the following broad issues:

 DPA identification of data protection needs (section 6);